1991-bishnu/1991-bishnu/README.md

 - 🌍 Looking to Collaborate on: Open-source projects & backend development
 - 📫 How to reach me: **bishnu.nandi123@gmail.com** or [LinkedIn](https://www.linkedin.com/in/bishnu-nandi)

+<h3>🎯 Actively looking for new opportunities in backend development, cloud technologies, and scalable systems.</h3>

 <h3 align="left">Languages and Tools:</h3>
 <p align="left">